Supersenses Privacy Policy

 XI.
 HIPAA Status

 We are not generally a HIPAA covered entity.
-For certain customers, we may act as a business associate under a Business Associate Agreement, in which case that agreement governs our handling of protected health information for that customer.
+For certain customers, we may act as a business associate under a Business Associate Agreement, governing protected health information.

 XII.
 Changes to This Policy